Gastrointestinal stromal tumour (GIST)

 About 6 out of 10 (60%) of these tumours start in the stomach.
 But they can begin anywhere in the digestive system, for example in the bowel or food pipe (oesophagus).
 Very rarely, they develop outside the gastrointestinal tract.

-GIST are most common in people between 50 and 70 years old.
-We don't really know the cause but if you have the genetic condition called neurofibromatosis (NF) it can increase the risk of developing a GIST.
+GIST is most common in people between 50 and 70 years old.
+We don't really know the cause.
+If you have the genetic condition neurofibromatosis (NF), it can increase your risk of developing GIST.
 Rarely, GIST can develop in children - there are about 20 cases a year in the UK.